9636Dev/astrelis/docs/DesignSpecs.md

 - Use the `clang-tidy` tool to check for errors
 - Always build with `-Wall -Wextra -Werror -Wpedantic`

+## STL containers
+- All STL containers that allow a custom allocator must have a explicit allocator (`Nebula::Allocator`)

 ---

 By following these guidelines, we can ensure that the codebase is maintainable, and easy to work with.
 This will also help us avoid common pitfalls, and make the codebase more robust.